ABOUT LYCEUM SERIES

-- Faith and character development sessions encourage you to explore yourself and your beliefs.
-Deepen your faith while understanding those of others.
+- Faith- and character-development sessions encourage you to explore yourself and your beliefs.
+Deepen your faith while understanding the faith of others.

 - Fine arts presentations and performances teach you to appreciate the arts.
 You’ll have the chance to survey:

 - Personal- and professional-growth seminars enable you to think about issues related to your personal and career development.

 Effective Fall 2017, the total number of Lyceums required for graduation changed from 40 to 24.
 This requirement applies to ALL currently enrolled students, and students should plan to fulfill the categories as outlined in the breakdown below.